Meet the Team

 Background

-I studied Computer Studies and spent about ten years building websites and supporting small businesses and community groups with their online presence.
-I joined The Schools' Observatory in 2012 as Development and Marketing Officer.
-I help people access tools and information that are usually limited to professionals.
-I really enjoy what I do—though astronauts might think they have the better job!
+I joined The Schools’ Observatory in 2012 as Development and Marketing Officer.
+I help people access tools and information that are usually only available to professionals.

-Favourite Astronomical Object
+Favourite Object in Space

 About Me